RosettaCommons/demos/protocol_capture/anchored_design/README.md

 ===============================

 This document describes how to use the AnchoredDesign protocol, both in benchmarking and design mode.
+As the protocol's components [AnchorFinder](http://www.rosettacommons.org/docs/latest/anchor-finder.html), [AnchoredPDBCreator](http://www.rosettacommons.org/docs/latest/anchored-pdb-creator.html), and [AnchoredDesign](http://www.rosettacommons.org/docs/latest/anchored-design.html) are reasonably extensively documented elsewhere, this protocol capture is meant to be used alongside that online documentation.
 Presented at RosettaCon2010 (in poster form) was a description of the protocol itself, plus benchmarking results, plus some early design results.
 The accompanying paper describes only benchmarking results, but the tools to do design are described here.